okahk/cicd-branch-manager/readme.md

 -   `proBranch`: The Production branch.
 -   `remoteName`: The name of the Git remote (e.g., `origin`).
 -   `cycleWeeks`: The length of the release cycle in weeks (default is `2`).
+-   `branchPrefix`: Optional prefix for date-based branches (e.g., "feature" creates "feature/2025-08-18" instead of "2025-08-18").
+-   `autoRemoveBranches`: When `true`, automatically removes old prefixed branches.
+Only works when `branchPrefix` is set.
+-   `branchRetentionCycles`: Number of release cycles to keep when `autoRemoveBranches` is enabled (default is `3`).

 ## Usage

+### Global Usage (After Global Installation)

+The tool is executed via `git-cicd` with one of the following primary commands:

+### Local Usage

 The tool is executed via `node cicd-branch-tool.js` with one of the following primary commands.